 The first person buried in the New Cemetery was James Lamb, buried on June 30, 1884.
 The town also organized a transfer of some that were in Boothill to this new Tombstone Cemetery.
 That happened over the next number of years.
 These were the good days in Tombstone when the cemetery was being well maintained.
 Sadly - it's not the case even now.

 Then the mines began to fail for assorted reasons.
 Economic pressures were felt in town.
 The grave-sites began to suffer from neglect.
 450 bodies from the County Hospital were interred in an unmarked grave.

 The Great Depression, population decreases, business closures all hit the town hard.
 During those times, funds for maintenance weren't much forthcoming.
 A lot of grave markers were lost.

 If you walked the cemetery in 1947, at the end of WWII, it was a sad sight.
 There were as many unknown, unkempt graves as marked, cared-for sites.
-But it's unfortunate that it is almost still the same.
+But it's unfortunate that it still has nearly that same feeling.

 In 1930, Boothill Cemetery had a major clean-up to attract tourists.
 This helped ensure the new town cemetery would also get its due for local funeral needs.
 But the Great Depression stifled funding for maintenance of this new cemetery.

 Attention revived after WWII, when more people moved to town and a new optimism arose.
 In the early 1950s interest in reviving the town's history awakened.
 People began to see the value in attracting tourism.
 Town pride then helped keep their own citizen's cemetery in good repair.
 That lasted for some time.